-5.04.
+5.03.
 Returns; Payment; Records.

 a.
 Returns.
-Any taxpayer subject to the tax imposed by this Article, shall, on or before the twentieth (20th) day following the end of each calendar quarter, complete a return for the preceding quarter on a form prescribed by the Tax Department showing the amount of gross receipts for the previous quarter, the allowable deductions, and the amount of tax for which he is liable.
-The taxpayer shall be responsible for maintaining records sufficient to permit the tax department to verify the amount of tax due in accordance with the requirements of Article X.
+Any taxpayer subject to the tax imposed by this Article, shall, on or before the twentieth (20th) day following the end of each calendar quarter, complete a return for the preceding quarter on a form prescribed by the Tax Department showing the amount of gross receipts for the previous quarter, the allowable deductions, and the amount of tax for which he or she is liable.
+The taxpayer shall be responsible for maintaining records sufficient to permit the tax department to verify the amount of tax due in accordance with the requirements of Article XI.

 b.
 Payment.
 The taxpayer shall transmit the return, together with a remittance for the amount of tax collected, to the Tax Department on or before the twentieth (20th) day of that month following the end of each calendar.
 The quarterly return shall be signed by the taxpayer or his duly authorized agent and, if applicable, the person and/or firm preparing the return.

 c.
 Change in Return/Payment Schedule.
-The Tax Department may, when necessary to insure payment of the tax or to provide a more efficient administration of this ordinance, may, after notice and comment, adopt regulations requiring the filing of returns and payment of the tax for other than quarterly periods.
+The Tax Department may, when necessary to insure payment of the tax or to provide a more efficient administration of this Ordinance, may, after notice and comment, adopt regulations requiring the filing of returns and payment of the tax for other than quarterly periods.

 d.
 Consolidated Returns.
 Any person operating two (2) or more businesses located on Tribal and trust lands making sales of food and beverage goods and services shall file a consolidated return covering all such business activities.